 II.
 Introduction

 Drought is one of the most common threats to populations worldwide as weather and climate patterns continually shift.
 According to the World Meteorological Organization of the United Nations, of the 2.8 billion people who encountered weather-related disasters from 1967 to 1991, approximately 50% of the individuals suffered due to drought.
 Likewise, in 1988, severe drought cost the United States economy nearly $40 billion (Kogan, 1997).
-The consequences of drought are still a concern for many as droughts worldwide have increased in their frequency, duration, and severity (Allen et al., 2009), particularly in the state of California where water levels are exceptionally low at this time.
+The consequences of drought are still a concern for many as droughts worldwide have increased in their frequency, duration, and severity (Allen et al., 2009), particularly in the state of California where water levels are exceptionally low in 2015.

 Lake Tahoe, along with many other water bodies in California, is now in jeopardy as the state faces one of the most severe droughts on record.
 Lake Tahoe is an important water feature for it has an exceptional impact on local residents, economies, and ecological factors.
 Many residents rely on the lake for drinking water (North Tahoe Public Utility District, 2014), and it supports one of the state's largest tourism industries, drawing 23 million visitor days per year (Kocher & Cobourn, Date) and generating over $300 million in revenue annually.
 Furthermore, the lake also has a diverse ecosystem and is home to Tahoe Yellow Cress, an endangered species that can only be found growing along the shoreline of Lake Tahoe.
 For these reasons, declining water levels are now a major concern for Tahoe’s local residents, economies, and endangered species; the need to consistently monitor lake levels is essential in preserving future water resources and protecting local counterparts.

-The Lake Tahoe Basin Management Unit (LTBMU) of the USDA Forest Service was the primary end user of this project.
+The Lake Tahoe Basin Management Unit (LTBMU) of the USDA Forest Service was the primary end-user of this project.
 As Lake Tahoe falls in their regional jurisdiction, the LTBMU is responsible for managing the water resources in the area, including relatively small water bodies such as Fallen Leaf Lake.
 The LTBMU does not currently have a consistent timeframe for monitoring lake level and, as a result, their measurements are sporadic, infrequent, and difficult to analyze (Joey Keely, Personal Communication).
-Both the USGS and the University of California Davis Tahoe Environmental Research Center (TERC) have data for specific locations throughout Lake Tahoe, but the current methods have yet to assess the lake as a whole.
-As California’s water supplies are decreasing rapidly, the LTBMU has a vested interest in having access to near real-time monitoring of Tahoe Basin water levels in order to improve management of the remaining water.
+Both the USGS and the University of California-Davis Tahoe Environmental Research Center (TERC) have in situ data for specific locations throughout Lake Tahoe, but the current methods have yet to assess the lake as a whole.
+As California’s water supplies are decreasing rapidly, the LTBMU has a vested interest in having access to near real-time monitoring of Tahoe Basin water levels in order to improve current and future management.

 This project developed the Continuous Lake Area Detection (CLAD) tool, for continually monitoring lake levels in near real-time using Landsat imagery.
-From 1984 to present, the Landsat program has provided consistent imagery acquisition at a 30- meter spatial resolution with a return interval of 16 days; this high temporal resolution makes it a powerful tool for continuous change detection monitoring.
-With the use of Landsat imagery in conjunction with the cloud-based geospatial tool Google Earth Engine, CLAD provides a means of lake level monitoring that automatically updates with the latest set of Landsat imagery.
+From 1984 to present, the Landsat program has provided consistent imagery acquisition at a 30 meter spatial resolution with a return interval of 16 days; this high temporal resolution makes it a powerful tool for continuous change detection monitoring.
+In conjunction with the cloud-based geospatial tool Google Earth Engine, CLAD provides a means of lake level monitoring that automatically updates with the latest set of Landsat imagery.
 In addition to lake level monitoring, CLAD will be able to provide simple estimates of water quality and…Algal blooms?
-The goal is to give water managers the ability to have accurate, continuous, and on-demand lake level measurements for use in their decision-making.
+The goal is to give water managers the ability to have accurate, continuous, and on-demand, lake level measurements for use in their decision-making.